abrafy17/TafseerBot/README.md

 Invite the bot to your Discord server.
 Use slash commands (/quran, /rquran, /tafseer, /convertdate) to interact with the bot.
-Set channels using the /setrqchannel command to receive daily verses.
+Set channel using the /setdailyquranchannel command to receive daily quranic verse. and
+Set time using the /setdailyqurantime command to set time at which set channel will receive quranic verse.

+you can use /rmdailyquranchannel command to stop channel from receiving daily quranic verse.

 Contributing